The FBI Director Puts Tape Over His Laptop Camera, Should You?

 And when Rockwell is finished, the Hall & Oates classic “Private Eyes” should do the trick:

-Do you tape your webcam?
+This is certainly an interesting discussion to have.
+So, do you tape your webcam?
 Do you think this is all overly paranoid?
-Let us know your thoughts or approach to in the comments.
+Let us know your thoughts or approach to camera security in the comments below!